Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: Introduction

+However, in order to model dispersion at frequencies higher than the acoustic modes and band-gap, enriched models of the micromorphic type must be used at the homogenized scale.
+To our knowledge, the problem proposed in the present paper is the first one which tries to address the fundamental question of homogenized boundary conditions which are representative of complex situations like considering two unit cell ``cuts" for different metamaterials.
+We present this paper as a necessary step to gain the needed insight to proceed towards more complex situations (for example the effect of the cell's ``cut" when the metamaterial is in contact with another homogeneous solid).

+In the present paper, we show for the first time that the reduced relaxed micromorphic model is well adapted to describe the overall behavior of a metamaterials stemming from different unit cell ``cuts", when considering ``free" boundaries and ``thin" Cauchy bars.
+The question of studying boundary conditions to be imposed at interfaces between a reduced relaxed micromorphic continuum and another material (e.g. a ``thick" Cauchy bar) to reproduce the response of different ``$\alpha$" and ``$\beta$" cuts is very delicate and will be addressed in forthcoming papers.
+The present paper wants to establish that the effect of different cell's cuts does not consistently affect the reduced relaxed micromorphic model's performance as far as simple boundary and loading conditions are considered.

-We show that, for the targeted metamaterial, these boundary effects are limited to a region very close to the boundary in almost all cases.
-This implies that possible deviation of the reduced relaxed micromorphic model response may be restricted only to small regions very close to the boundary.
-By understanding the properties of metamaterials' unit cells, their associated boundary effects, and by modeling them through the reduced relaxed micromorphic model, we can gain a better understanding on how to model sound waves propagation in finite-size metamaterials' samples for wide ranges of frequencies and different unit cells.
+Another issue concerns the choice of the unit cell, the fundamental building block of periodic metamaterials, when dealing with finite-size samples.
+The choice of the unit cell ``cut'' (see Fig.~\ref{fig:Intro_2_cuts}) may induce a different response on the metamaterial's boundary that can propagate inside the bulk material.
+We show that, for the targeted metamaterial and the chosen applied load, these boundary effects are limited to a region very close to the boundary in almost all cases.
+This implies that in this case, possible deviation of the reduced relaxed micromorphic model response may be restricted only to small regions very close to the boundary.
+By understanding the properties of metamaterials' unit cells, their associated boundary effects, and by modelling them through the reduced relaxed micromorphic model, we can better understand how to model the propagation of sound waves in finite-size metamaterials' samples for wide ranges of frequencies and different unit cells.
 This will allow upscaling and will thus have important implications for fields such as materials science, acoustics, and engineering.